 The objective of cash and liquidity management is to centralise the management of the cash and other liquid assets of Group and thereby ensure the efficient use of the Group's liquidity while avoiding liquidity risk.
 The Treasury of Group shall optimise the Group's cash balances to cover the short term outgoing payments plus the liquidity reserve.
+Liquidity is maintained by internally generated funds, borrowing from parent company, bank credit facilities and by funding the short term requirements using the Group cash pool facility.
+To manage the liquidity risk, cash flow forecasting is performed by the subsidiaries and submitted to the Group Treasury for review and planning.
 To manage liquidity risk, the objective is to maintain a sufficient liquidity reserve in all situations.